Overview

 Ready to Apply?

-- Application: Submit your online application by clicking “Apply Now” on the top right corner of the course page.
+- Application: Submit your online application by clicking “Enrol Now” on the top right corner of the course page.

 - Interview: Once you’ve met IHNA’s eligibility criteria you will be contacted for an interview with an admissions consultant